 After opening her online shop in February little did she know that Madge would get repurposed!
-One of her first sales was a fun rhinestone heart brooch, probably from the 1950s, that Madge had owned the since high school.
-Purchased by a local woman, Janice Fuller, Madge
+One of her first sales was a sparkly rhinestone heart brooch from the 1950s.
+Madge had owned the piece since high school.
+The brooch was purchased by a local woman, Janice Fuller.

 Well once Madge found out the brooch would be repurposed she began nagging Janice on a regular basis to get a look at the finished product.
 Janice would patiently reply that she was in the process or had put it aside for a while.
 Well finally, the piece is done and what a masterpiece!

 Called Key to My Heart, it’s a stunning necklace made of a combination of the brooch, a silver key, plus silver and pearl chains.
 The coolest part is that this beautiful necklace can be worn so many different ways.
 The vintage rhinestone heart can be pinned through the chain at any place along the necklace.
 The silver and rhinestone key has a spring clasp and may also be positioned where you think it would look best.
 The chains may be worn along or together and at 36″ in length; the necklace may be wrapped around the neck more than once to become a choker.
 In essence this repurposed piece can then be repurposed into a number of different looks.
 Just sensational!

 Here’s a little about Janice in her own words:

 “My creations are real, energetic, funky…and each can tell a story.
 I love bling, unusual textures, metals, glass, gemstones and most anything that